Sarah-Wach/sarah-wach/wallet.md

 ## The Wallet Project

-The Wallet Project is a “quick wash” proposed by the d.school of Hasso Pattner’s Institute of Design at Standford to practise each phase of the Design Thinking approach.
+The Wallet Project is a “quick wash” proposed by the d.school of Hasso Plattner’s Institute of Design at Standford to practise each phase of the Design Thinking approach.

 <style>
 .pic {